Im-Saad/AI-Interview-Platform/README.md

-# Techshilla

-This is the offical submission for the techshilla's problem statement by Ravindra Bhawan's team.

 ## Models used

 For the problem statement, several models had to be used and were fine-tuned accordingly to fit our needs.
 These can be divided into 4 sections.
 These include